Road users help pay for New Zealand’s land transport system.

 - information on road user charges, underlying policy reviews and evaluations of the legislation

-- online road user charges calculator
+- our online road user charges calculator